abdullahalsehaim/BattleShips/README.md

 In this version users will try to beat the computer by sinking all of their ships before their ships are sunk.

+A live link of the game can be found [here](https://battleships-p3-5cbef4e0df20.herokuapp.com/)

 ![Heroku Deployment Terminal Displayed on a variety of devices.](assets/images/battleships_device_mockup.png)

 ## Gameplay